abernauer/Cpp_project_work/README.md

 ## C plus plus tmeplates

-In the first directory there is code on C++ tmeplates.
+In the first directory there is code on C++ templates.